Jeffrey-Sardina/Focl-ir-Tr-chtais/candidates.md

 triple
 - Abairt thriarach
 - Triarach is listed as a noun on Téarma, as well as an adj.
-This is attested in Dineen as "of or belonging to three persons or things" as an ajd.
+This is attested in Dineen as "of or belonging to three persons or things" as an adj.
 Teanglann lists it as an adjective only.
 I therefore reject it as a substantive term.
 Instead, using again the triple = sentence analogy, I translate this as a "statement of three parts", or "abairt thriarach".
-I beleive that that may be acceptable to simplify to "abairt" where context is clear.
+I believe that that may be acceptable to simplify to "abairt" where context is clear.

 relation, edge **
 - ceangal.